tgstation/tgstation/tgui/docs/component-reference.md

 - `onClick: function` - Called when element is clicked.
 - `verticalAlign: string` - Align content vertically.
   - `top` - align content to the ceiling of the button box.
-  - `center` - align content on the center of the button box.
+  - `middle` - align content on the middle of the button box.
   - `bottom` - align content on the ground of the button box.

 ### `Button.Checkbox`